To find out more, including how to control cookies, see here:

 We are delighted that we have been able to acquire John Ruskin’s complete core geological collection.
 After an absence of nearly a century, his personal collection of over 2,000 museum-quality mineral specimens has returned to Brantwood.
 Ruskin was one of the last great polymaths for whom art and science were inseparable, and one of the Victorian era’s most active private collectors.

-In March, a dedicated exhibition centre is being opened to showcase the collection in all its glory.
+A dedicated exhibition centre is now open showcasing the collection in all its glory.
 The display explores Ruskin’s fascination with mountains, minerals and the world of geology.

 Ruskin took a great interest in geology, being awakened on family holidays in the Alps, where folded and contorted strata was visible for all to see.
 Less well known is that Ruskin built one of the finest privately-owned collections of minerals in the world, the legacy of which now populates many important mineral collections still in existence today.